Steering committee

 Fraunhofer Gesellschaft, Director Corporate Communications and Spokeswoman of the President

-As Director, Monika Landgraf is responsible for corporate communications at the Fraunhofer-Gesellschaft.
-Her areas of responsibility include science policy, press and strategic communication, corporate media, brand communication, trade fairs and corporate events, communication management and the Fraunhofer Forum Berlin as well as citizen formats.
-The journalism graduate is the spokesperson for Fraunhofer President Prof. Holger Hanselka.
-Before joining Fraunhofer in May 2024, she worked at the Karlsruhe Institute of Technology (KIT) and was most recently responsible for KIT's internal and external communications as Chief Communication Officer.
-From 1992 to 2006, she was a radio officer at the Bavarian State Agency for New Media, and before that a freelancer at Bayerischer Rundfunk.
-In 2014, Monika Landgraf was honored as "Research Spokesperson of the Year".
+Monika Landgraf is Director of Corporate Communications at the Fraunhofer-Gesellschaft.
+Her responsibilities include science policy, Press strategic communications, corporate media, brand communications, trade fairs and corporate Events, communications management, the Fraunhofer Forum Berlin, and public engagement formats.
+A graduate journalist, she is the spokesperson for Fraunhofer President Prof. Holger Hanselka.
+Before joining Fraunhofer in May 2024, she worked at the Karlsruhe Institute of Technology (KIT), where she was most recently Chief Communication Officer responsible for internal and external communications.
+From 1992 to 2006, she was a radio consultant at the Bavarian State Office for New Media, and before that she was a freelancer at Bayerischer Rundfunk.
+In 2014, Monika Landgraf was named "Research Spokesperson of the Year."

 Dr. Ellen Latzin, Head of the Communications Department at the BAdW - Bavarian Academy of Sciences and Humanities